Mayankm96/airsim_img_publisher/README.md

 ### airsim_imgPublisher

-This is a client node at ([`imgPublisher.cpp`](src/imgPublisher.cpp)) interfaces with the AirSim plugin to retrieve the drone's pose and camera images.
+This is a client node at ([`imgPublisher.cpp`](src/imgPublisher.cpp)) interfaces with the AirSim plugin to retrieve the drone's pose and camera images (rgb, depth, normals and segmentation).

 #### Published Topics